Lohithpallikonda/Appscrip-Assignment/README.md

 # E-Commerce Product Listing Page (PLP)

 A modern, responsive e-commerce product listing page built with Next.js 14, React 18, and pure CSS.
-Features server-side rendering (SSR), incremental static regeneration (ISR), and advanced filtering for optimal e-commerce experience.
+This is my assignment project where I implemented an end-to-end product listing page with all the features expected in a production e-commerce site.

+## Journey & Implementation

+I built this project from scratch, starting with understanding the Figma design and progressively implementing features.
+The main challenges I faced were:
+- Getting SSR and ISR working properly with the Fake Store API
+- Handling responsive design across different screen sizes
+- Optimizing performance while maintaining clean code
+- Creating semantic HTML that actually makes sense for SEO

 ## Features

-### ✨ Core Functionality
+### ✨ What I Built
-- **Server-Side Rendering (SSR)** - Fast initial page loads with server-rendered content
+- **Server-Side Rendering (SSR)** - Pages render on the server for fast initial loads and better SEO
-- **Incremental Static Regeneration (ISR)** - Products cached for 1 hour, auto-updates without full rebuild
+- **Incremental Static Regeneration (ISR)** - Products cache for 1 hour and update automatically
-- **Product Filtering** - Filter by category, price range ($0-$1000), and minimum rating (0-5 stars)
+- **Product Filtering** - Users can filter by category, price range, and star ratings
-- **Real API Integration** - Fake Store API with 20+ products in multiple categories
+- **API Integration** - Connected to Fake Store API with 20+ products
-- **Responsive Design** - Mobile-first approach with breakpoints at 1024px, 768px, and 480px
+- **Responsive Design** - Works on mobile (320px), tablet (768px), and desktop (1024px+)
-- **Semantic HTML** - Proper heading hierarchy, sections, and accessibility attributes
+- **Clean, Semantic HTML** - Proper structure with accessibility in mind

-### 🎯 SEO & Performance
+### 🎯 Performance & SEO
-- **JSON-LD Schema Markup** - WebSite, CollectionPage, Product, and LocalBusiness schemas
+- **JSON-LD Structured Data** - Added WebSite, CollectionPage, Product, and LocalBusiness schemas
-- **Meta Tags** - Open Graph, Twitter Cards, canonical links, robots directives
+- **Meta Tags** - Open Graph and Twitter Cards for social sharing
-- **Performance Optimized** - ~88KB first load JS, 959 DOM nodes
+- **Optimized Performance** - ~88KB initial JS, 959 DOM nodes (very lean)
-- **Lazy Loading** - Images load on demand for faster initial page load
+- **Lazy Image Loading** - Images load only when needed
-- **CSS Optimization** - Pure CSS Modules, no heavy frameworks
+- **Pure CSS** - No bloated frameworks, just clean CSS Modules

 ## Tech Stack